payara/payara-samples/README.md

 **Running Tests**
 Tests depend on profile and version picked up from maven.
 This means running tests is straight forward using maven (`mvn integration-test`) but cannot easily be done from the IDE.
-Maybe some IDEs have special maven based support?
-This also means running individual tests of a test class is not easily done.
 Note that any test must have a `@Deployment` since otherwise the tests aren't deployed to the server and don't run.

 **Profiles**